 'Evolve' sees the keyboardist and programmer of the band, Mark Trueman taking the reins of charge, instantly achieving a more electronic template, promising a more grown-up, fuller sound.
 Continue Reading ›

-Everyone knows that touring in a band is glamorous with a capital G. The sex, drugs, rock and roll, autograph sessions, adulation from the crowd and TV sets out of hotel windows… only it’s not!
+Touring in a band is glamorous with a capital G. The sex, drugs, rock and roll, autograph sessions, adulation from the crowd and TV sets out of hotel windows… only it’s not!

 What follows are my observations from the recent COVENANT UK tour where ANALOG ANGEL were main support.
 No names have been changed; it would be pointless as the perpetrators are fairly identifiable.
 After this you may heed Noel Coward’s words and not put your daughter on the stage Mrs Worthington… Continue Reading ›